-Carrickmacross lace was introduced into Ireland in around 1820 by Mrs Grey Porter of Donaghmoyne, who taught the art to local women so they could earn some extra income.
-Her initiative sparked a now world-famous lace industry with a distinctive style all of its own.
+Carrickmacross lace was introduced into Ireland around 1820 by Mrs Grey Porter of Donaghmoyne, who taught the art to local women so they could earn some extra income.
+Her initiative sparked a now world famous lace industry with a distinctive style all of its own.

-  The tradition is maintained by the Carrickmacross Lace Gallery in Market Square; their distinctively styled lace is expertly hand stitched with attractive, bespoke designs.
-Visit the Carrickmacross Lace Gallery in Monaghan to explore the fascinating history of this important industry and browse a range of lace products and gifts.
+This tradition is maintained by the Carrickmacross Lace Gallery.
+Their distinctively styled lace is expertly hand stitched with attractive, bespoke designs.
+Visit the Carrickmacross Lace Gallery in County Monaghan, to explore the fascinating history of this important industry and browse a range of lace products and gifts.

 Take a guided tour of the Carrickmacross Workhouse, a restored visitor and community centre.